UUID Generator guide

 When should I use the UUID Generator?

 Use it when your task matches one of these common needs: Generate IDs for mock data, test records, fixtures, or local prototypes.
 Create one UUID or a small batch at once.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the text, code, URL, mode, format, or technical setting the page asks for.

 What is the UUID Generator doing with my inputs?